tdewolff/minify/README.md

 An alternative library written in Go is [https://github.com/dchest/htmlmin](https://github.com/dchest/htmlmin).
 It is written using regular expressions and is therefore a lot simpler (and thus fast, less bugs, not handling edge-cases) but about twice as slow.
 Other alternatives are bindings for existing minifiers written in other languages.
 These are inevitably more robust and tested but will often be slower.

 ## HTML
-The HTML5 minifier is rather complete and really fast, it:
+The HTML5 minifier uses these minifications:

-- strips unnecessary whitespace
+- strip unnecessary whitespace
-- strips superfluous quotes, or uses single/double quotes whichever requires fewer escapes
+- strip superfluous quotes, or uses single/double quotes whichever requires fewer escapes
-- strips default attribute values and attribute boolean values
+- strip default attribute values and attribute boolean values
-- strips unrequired tags (`html`, `head`, `body`, ...)
+- strip unrequired tags (`html`, `head`, `body`, ...)
-- strips default protocols (`http:` and `javascript:`)
+- strip default protocols (`http:` and `javascript:`)
-- strips comments (except conditional comments)
+- strip comments (except conditional comments)
-- strips long `doctype` or `meta` charset
+- strip long `doctype` or `meta` charset
-- makes tags, attributes and some values lowercase to enhance GZIP compression
+- lowercase tags, attributes and some values to enhance gzip compression

 After recent benchmarking and profiling it became really fast and minifies pages in the 20ms range, making it viable for on-the-fly minification.